 Assembly selects Mark Gorman as municipal administrator.
 Public feedback sways assembly against adding Sweeney to hiring list.
 Sequestration budget cuts will curtail regional HeadStart programs.
 SE pink catch tops 80-million - a new record.

+You spoke, we listened!
+After a month-long test of our new morning lineup, we’ve taken your feedback and created what we hope combines KCAW’s tradition of providing the best local, state, and national news available, with the predictability you’ve come to rely on from your community station.
 While there’s much to like about where we’re headed with the morning schedule, many of us were happier with Local News at its original times at 6:49 and 7:49.
 For other changes, check out our revised Morning Edition rundown beginning Monday, September 30, 2013.

 Sitka's interim municipal administrator was added last night to the list of finalists to hold the job permanently.
 Jay Sweeney joins the list without having gone through the same process as the other four finalists.
 Raven News managed to reach six of the seven Assembly members today, and ask them about whether the process is fair.

 Top officials from Forest Service headquarters in Washington DC are visiting Sitka this week.
 Forest Service chief Tom Tidwell is not among them, although he is scheduled to join the group in Juneau on Wednesday.
 The high-level visit is part of a review process that takes place once every seven years or so in the Alaska region of the US Forest Service.

 Following executive session, assembly adds interim administrator Jay Sweeney to finalist's list.
 Write-in candidate files for assembly seat; now a three-way race.
 USFS executive management team drops in on Sitka.

 Assembly could decide tonight on choice for new municipal administrator.
 State enforces new rules for onboard shopping guides on cruise ships.
 Galena working on alternate local housing plan during delays in flood repairs.